HoerTech-gGmbH/openMHA/README.md

 ## Known issues
 ### General
-* analysemhaplugin does not work for io plugins.
 ### macOS
 * There are some known issues with Octave under macOS.
 The openMHA gui may not work correctly with octave.
 As an alternative Matlab can be used.
 * The jack audio plugin expects the [JackOSX distribution](http://www.jackaudio.org) to be installed.
 Developers wanting to use jack from other sources must compile openMHA themselves.